GiPyoK/ROK-Player-Stat-Aggregator/README.md

 ## Dependencies

-* pyautogui: Controls the mouse to navigate through top 300 players' statistic pages
+* PyAutoGUI - Controls the mouse to navigate through top 300 players' statistic pages
-* cv2: Enhances image for better OCR accuracy
+* OpenCV - Enhances image for better OCR accuracy
-* pytesseract: Converts image to string data
+* PyTesseract - Converts image to string data
-* openpyxl: Saves and formats the string data in xlsx format
+* OpenPyXL - Saves and formats the string data in xlsx format